-The Arthur and Emily Webb Professor of International Studies was instituted in 1994 by Mr. and Mrs. Harvey Broyles and with an award from the Louisiana Board of Regents Endowed Chairs for Eminent Scholars Program.
-The chair honors the parents of Donald Webb, President Emeritus of Centenary College, and on a rotating basis supports faculty in teaching and conducting research related to international studies.
+The Arthur and Emily Webb Chair of International Studies was established in 1994 through an endowment provided by Mr. and Mrs. Harvey Broyles and support from the Louisiana Board of Regents Endowed Chairs for Eminent Scholars Program.
+The Chair honors the parents of Donald Webb, President Emeritus of Centenary College, and on a rotating basis supports faculty in teaching and conducting research related to international studies.